OpenEnergyPlatform/academy/docs/courses/01_introduction.md

 # 01 - Introduction

-We have created training courses which provide various material on how to interact with the Open Energy Platform (OEP).
-Each training course provides learning materials which cater to different levels of expertise.
-Some are targeted at fluent programmers, others are targeted at persons who prefer to interact with the OEP visually.
+Welcome to the training section of the Open Energy Platform (OEP), the Open Energy Academy (OEA).
+On the OEA, we have created a series of training courses which provide various material on how to interact with OEP.
+Each of our training courses provides targeted content directly within the course and / or links to learning materials which cater to different levels of expertise.
+Some materials are targeted at fluent programmers, others are targeted at persons who prefer to interact with the OEP visually.

-Each of these materials is described by a short abstract that will help you decide whether this is material that will be helpful for you.
-If it is, please click the link to view the material.

-As a visual guide regarding what to expect behind the links, we use the following icons:
+As a visual guide regarding what to expect behind links you find in a training couse, we use the following icons:

 :oep-icon-code: links to written training material.
 The material may include some code for guidance.